 The result appears even more like the real night sky.

 But you can go even farther than this.

 Normally I do not recommend using more than two visual variables at a time.
 It can make for some very confusing maps!
 But since you are using size and transparency to depict the same attribute, I think that you are ok to add color to the mix.

-But if you ever do find yourself making a color scheme with 49 color stops, I recommend using the Evenly distrubute color stops option.
-If you look at the table above, you can see that the B-V values are evenly distributed, with a change of 0.05 between each row.
+But if you ever do find yourself making a color scheme with 49 color stops, I recommend checking the Evenly distribute color stops box.
+If you look at the table above, you can see that the color stops are all evenly distributed, with a change of 0.05 between each row.
 Their corresponding color stops need to be just as evenly distributed if they are to match properly.

 There’s also a few Null values in the data.
 Three stars have no color index value at all, so they will be ignored by the color scheme, and draw with the fallback color.
 This is the white color defined in Graduated Symbols.
 You might be fine with this, but if you’re not, you can exclude them from the map.

 6. A the top of the Symbology pane, click the Advanced symbology options tab and expand Data exclusion.

 7. Click New expression and build the expression Where Color Index is null.
 Click Apply.

 Any stars that satisfy the above expression will draw with a special symbol.
 By default, that symbol is red.
 You’ll change it so these stars don’t draw at all.

 9. In the Classes table, right-click <excluded> and click Remove.